Paul Stanley: Other projects

 In 1999, Stanley starred in a Toronto production of The Phantom of the Opera, in which he played the role of the Phantom.
 He appeared in the musical from May 25 to August 1, and again that year from September 30 to October 31, 1999, closing the show's ten-year run in Toronto.
+Stanley originally saw the show in London in 1987, and remarked how due to his own facial difference with microtia, he could relate to the main character on a more profound level.

 Stanley made his debut as a painter in 2006, exhibiting and selling original works of art.
 Stanley collaborated with Boston-based power pop group Click Five on their hit single, "Angel to You (Devil to Me)".

 Stanley produced a debut album for the band New England.
 Their first single from that album in 1978 "Don't Ever Wanna Lose Ya" reached the Top 40 in 1979.

 In 2012, Stanley partnered with Gene Simmons and three other investors to form the restaurant franchise Rock & Brews.

 On August 15, 2013, Stanley, Gene Simmons, and manager Doc McGhee became a part of the ownership group that created the L.A.
 Kiss Arena Football League team, which played their home games at the Honda Center in Anaheim, California.
 The team folded in 2016.

 In April 2014, Stanley published his memoir, Face the Music: A Life Exposed (ISBN 978-0-06-211404-4).
-In the memoir, Stanley, who is Jewish, accused former bandmates Ace Frehley and Peter Criss of antisemitism.
+In the memoir, Stanley accused former bandmates Ace Frehley and Peter Criss of antisemitism.

-An unreleased song written by Stanley along with Jean Beauvoir, titled "Like a Bee to the Honey", was recorded and released by the Finnish hard rock band Lordi for their album, Killection.
+An unreleased song written by Stanley along with Jean Beauvoir, titled "Like a Bee to the Honey", was recorded and released by the Finnish hard rock band Lordi for their album Killection.